-The “Annotating Literature” groups will continue to meet (online) during the summer term of 2020.
+The “Annotating Literature” groups will continue to meet (online) during the winter term of 2020/2021.
 The annotations will be shared and commented on in an open word document online.
 We will look at different annotations each week, so that everyone will receive feedback from his/her peers.
 The mentors will offer open online office hours for additional feedback.

 For more information, see.

 (3) What happens to my annotations once I have written them?

 Your annotations will undergo several rounds of revision:

 - You present your first drafts in the group and your fellow students suggest improvements.

 - Based on the feedback, you will revise your annotations until you and your group decide that you can hand in the pre-final draft of your annotations.